tim-littlefair/maneline/docs/quickstart-v0.1.1.rst

 A video demonstration of the usage of the app is available here: https://drive.google.com/file/d/1nqPzorRsGRrGbL4jmq64_8rjcI38sLn5/view?usp=sharing

-The mobile screen in the video isn't particularly easy to read, so here's an example screenshot:
+The mobile screen in the video isn't particularly clear, so here's an example screenshot:

-(./fhau-suite-amps_deluxe65_and_lineargain.png)
+..image:: ./fhau-suite-amps_deluxe65_and_lineargain.png
+    :width: 400
+    :alt: screenshot of a suite of presets displayed by FHAU Android app

 In this screenshot the suite containing presets based on the Deluxe65 and LinearGain amplifier models has been selected, the button labelled '029/SPACE/TRAVEL' has